Yogesh-Yogi-1/Intelsys-Spam_Filter/README.md

     return model, vectorizer
 ```

-load_model_and_vectorizer: This function loads the pre-trained Naive Bayes model and vectorizer from disk using joblib.
+**load_model_and_vectorizer**: This function loads the pre-trained Naive Bayes model and vectorizer from disk using joblib.

-spam_classifier_model.pkl: The trained Naive Bayes model.
+**spam_classifier_model.pkl**: The trained Naive Bayes model.

-vectorizer.pkl: The vectorizer used during training (usually a CountVectorizer that converts email text into numerical features).
+**vectorizer.pkl**: The vectorizer used during training (usually a CountVectorizer that converts email text into numerical features).

 ### 3. Classify a Single Email
 ```